 Mark is excited to help GLOBE work within the LGBTI community, creating and running a variety of events and supporting other groups to do the same.
 He would like to see GLOBE take on more opportunities and explore greater engagement with the community.

-Committee Member: David Micallef
+Community: David Micallef

 David runs his own public relations firm and is a sessional lecturer in marketing and public relations.
 He works mainly on larger scale campaigns for governments, not for profits and corporates in the areas of health, infrastructure and the education sector.